 I really hope I’m not harping on this too much.
 It’s easy to sound like a crank when you’re expressing skepticism.

-But the long history of Cabot provides plenty of evidence that markets top when people are at their happiest and markets bottom when people are most depressed.
-That’s both a historical fact and a demonstrably logical certainty.
+But investing history provides plenty of evidence that markets top when people are at their happiest and markets bottom when people are most depressed.
+That’s both a historical fact and a demonstrable logical certainty.

 For those of us who have been watching the market for a while, that seems a little too easy.
 There’s still a ton of negative news and negative sentiment around.